rakibulislam01/mart-obj-generator/README.md

 ```
 ## Running the Docker Container

-We have the Dockerfile created in above section.
-Now, we will use the Dockerfile to create the image of the omni-obj-generator app and then start the omni-obj-generator app container.
+We set up Docker to run this project.
+Now we will run Protest with Docker.
+Build and run docker image using docker compose.

 ```sh
 $ docker-compose up --build
 ```

-## Functional test
+## Running Test
 ```sh
 $ docker container exec -it omni-obj-generator_app_1 sh
 $ python -m pytest

 ```
 ### Home page
-Here you will find the UI of the object generator application.
+Here you will find the UI of the object generator application in this URL.

     http://127.0.0.1/

-## API End Point
+## API End Points

-To Generate random object please run following api endpoint in any api client.
+### To Generate random object:

 ```sh
 GET /api/generate-obj/